Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Samples Purification

 This section gives a case study to show the robustness of our adversarial perturbation purification module to a more severe attacking scenario where attackers have some knowledge about the SSLR.
 Specifically, we consider two scenarios, where 1) attackers are aware of the SSLR but do not know the specific masking strategies during training, 2) attackers know the specific masking strategies and can access the internal parameters of the SSLR.
 The SSLR model used for defense in this subsection is SSLR-TCM.
 To mimic such two scenarios, the SSLR models used for generating adversarial samples for Scenario 1) and 2) are SSLR-TC and SSLR-TCM, respectively.
 In this work, we only give a case study to cascade one SSLR model in front of ASV to generate adversarial samples for both Scenario 1 and 2.

 This section compares the attack destructiveness in the above two scenarios and the normal scenario where attackers are unaware of the SSLR models.
-The AdvFAR and AdvFRR for the r-vector and x-vector systems (totally 4 settings) have similar trends, and Fig.~\ref{fig:purification-some-knowledge-SSLR} only demonstrates the AdvFRR of the r-vector system due to limited space\footnote{For new manuscripts, the page limit is 13 pages.
-We can put the full results in the revised version if the reviewers consider it necessary}.
+The AdvFAR and AdvFRR for the r-vector and x-vector systems (totally 4 settings) have similar trends, and Fig.~\ref{fig:purification-some-knowledge-SSLR} only demonstrates the AdvFAR of the r-vector system due to limited space.
 By comparing the three lines in figures, we observe that as attackers can access more knowledge of the SSLR models, the generated adversarial samples become more effective.
 However, even if attackers can access the complete parameters of the defense SSLR (SSLR-TCM in our case), the attack destructiveness is still alleviated by integrating ASV with more SSLR models.

 Considering a realistic scenario where adversarial and genuine samples are pooled together, we evaluate j-FAR and j-FRR of the ASV systems under three different scenarios.
 Table~\ref{tab:rvec-performance-under-diff-conditions} illustrates the performance of the r-vector system under three different scenarios.
 We also observe similar results on the x-vector system.
 From the table, we observe that our proposed SSLR outperforms traditional filters for both j-FAR and j-FRR in all three scenarios, which illustrates the effectiveness of SSLR on both purifying adversarial samples and also preserving ASV performance on genuine samples.
 Notice that in some scenarios, cascading a Gaussian filter may lead to worse performance on j-FRR than ASV only.
 The reason is that the Gaussian filter has larger negative influences on genuine samples, which outweighs the positive influences on adversarial samples.